stoicflame/enunciate-gradle/README.md

 ## Enunciate Task

 The plugin adds a single task which runs Enunciate.
-It uses the main sources and compile classpath of the project when invoking Enunciate.
+It uses the main sources and the compileClasspath (or specified) classpath of the project when invoking Enunciate.

+The plugin also adds a configuration named `enunciate` where you can add additional enunciate module dependencies.

 The task can be configured with these options: